 All activities involving fundraising by student groups must be authorized by the school administration, after being presented to the Development Office.
 All monies collected from any activity or by any student organization must be deposited in accounts managed by the school's activities coordinator.
 No individual student or student group may represent the American School without prior school authorization.
 The school's name may not be used to advertise groups or activities, without the school's expressed consent.
-Any donation received by the school must abide by the school's FUNDRAISING POLICY.
-Donations can also be made online, via our webpage www.amschool.org ALUMNI/GIVING.
+Any donation received by the school must abide by the school's fundraising policy.
+The fundraising policy may be reviewed in the Development Office Donations can also be made online, via our webpage www.amschool.org ALUMNI/GIVING.